laravel/lumen-docs/installation.md

 <a name="custom-configuration-files"></a>
 #### Custom Configuration Files

 You may also create your own custom configuration files and load them using the `$app->configure()` method.
-For example, if your configuration file is located in `config/options.php`, you can load the file like so:
+For example, if your configuration file is located at `config/options.php`, you can load the file like so:

 	$app->configure('options');